BensonGicheru/smart_snackbars/README.md

 ## Additional information

-TODO: We will be more than happy of your contributions.
+We will be more than happy of your contributions.